-At various points of time in our lives we have had to meet a ford; a ford where we had to decide between being honest and face the repercussions, or lying and choosing the escape route.
+At various points of time in our lives, we have had to meet a ford; a ford where we had to decide between being honest and face the repercussions, or lying and choosing the escape route.
 How have you handled this situation?
 And, how often have you chosen to be honest and brave the odds?

-According to the Oxford Dictionary, an honest individual is ‘always telling the truth, and never stealing or cheating’.
+According to the Oxford Dictionary, an honest individual is ‘Always telling the truth, and never stealing or cheating’.
 Oftentimes, we’ve heard our parents, teachers and peers tell us how honesty is the best policy.
-But with the increasing competition and decreasing room at the top, our children may face this ford at every step in their lives.
-Says Aparna Balasundaram, a parenting expert, who is also the co-founder and chief service officer of the Lighthouse Organisation, “Given the environment we are in today, and with access to different things, there is a temptation for children to act in other ways instead of honesty.
+But with increasing competition and decreasing room at the top, our children may face this ford at every step in their lives.
+Aparna Balasundaram, a parent-and-child expert, says, “Given the environment we are in today and with access to different things, there is a temptation for children to act in other ways, instead of honesty.
 That is why it is important for children to imbibe honesty and adopt it in their day-to-day life.”